ON THIS PAGE :

 Anyone may apply for permanent vote-by-mail voter status by checking a box on the state voter registation form or by completing, signing, and mailing a permanent vote-by-mail ballot request form found on your county Web site.
 You may also request permanent vote-by-mail status by sending a signed letter or sending in the back cover of your Sample Ballot (where there is a check-off box to request permanent status).

 You will automatically be mailed a vote-by-mail ballot for each election; you will not need to request an vote-by-mail ballot for each election.
-Your permanent vote-by-mail status will continue until you fail to vote in a two consecutive statewide general elections or you request cancellation.
+Your permanent vote-by-mail status will continue until you fail to vote in a four consecutive statewide general elections or you request cancellation.
 Failure to vote does not affect your registration status.

 In the Military and Oversees Absentee Voting